-Maven over Ant + Ivy: A Team Perspective by Les Hazlewood
+Maven over Ant + Ivy: A team perspective by Les Hazlewood

 Les Hazlewood has an objective summary of why he eventually came around to deciding that Maven is a better overall solution then Ant + Ivy.
 This is an evolution in thought process that we, Sonatype, often see in enterprises and Les has two blog entries that illustrate this evolution perfectly.